 - Look for the options called “Re-Size BAR Support” and “Above 4G Decoding,” which you can usually find under Advanced Settings or Advanced menu.
 Different motherboards will have different BIOS styles.

-Once you enable both options, save your changes and reboot your PC.
+Once you enable both options, save your modifications and restart your PC.

-Next, open Radeon Software, head over to the Performance tab, and check if Smart Access Memory is enabled.
+Next, open Radeon Software, head over to the Performance tab, and confirm if Smart Access Memory is enabled.

 **That’s it!**

 With SAM enabled, you can expect up to a 17% FPS boost in certain video game titles.
-But a 5% performance loss in other titles is possible.
+But a 5% performance decline in additional titles is possible.

 Conclusion

-While nothing compares to the performance of a better and faster GPU, these AMD features can seriously improve your gaming experience.
+While nothing compares to the performance of a superior and quicker GPU, these AMD features can seriously improve your gaming experience.

-FSR alone can give you a 2x boost in FPS, especially if you are running 4K natively.
-You can also get a considerable boost in FPS by combining SAM and AMD RSR.
+FSR alone can give you a significant increase in FPS, especially if you are running 4K natively.
+You can also get a remarkable boost in FPS by combining SAM and AMD RSR.